Find out how you can scrape Google Search result pages (SERPs) and extract reviews, organic and paid results, ads, prices, People Also Ask, and more.

 In this brief how-to article, we’re going to show you exactly how to scrape the most extensive library in the world by using a ready-made tool on the Apify platform called Google Search Results Scraper.
 This is your step-by-step guide to how to scrape any information available from Google, including organic and paid results, ads, queries, People Also Ask boxes, prices, and reviews.
 Let’s get started!

 What are Google SERPs?

 A Google SERP is a page containing the list of search results that Google displays to you when you type in your query and hit Enter.
-SERP, in this case, stands for Search Engine Results Page, and you’ll find SERPs not only on Google, which controls 90% of the search engine market, but also on other search engines, such as Bing, Yahoo, Yandex, and others.
+SERP, in this case, stands for Search Engine Results Page, and you’ll find SERPs not only on Google, which controls 90% of the search engine market, but also on other search engines, such as Bing, Yahoo, and others.
 We need to know this term to understand how to use web scraping on the Google Search Engine.
 You can consider the terms

 It’s a far cry from the 2003 version of Google results.
 Does this prehistoric SERP interface ring a bell?
 Luckily, we’re not there anymore.

 organic searches.
-While it used to be like that in the past, as we’ve seen, the primary purpose and driving force of Google - or any search engine for that matter - has always been to have your queries answered as quickly and efficiently as possible, and in a way that will attract your attention and be easy on the eyes.
+While it used to be like that in the past (as seen above), the primary purpose and driving force of Google - or any search engine for that matter - has always been to have your queries answered as quickly and efficiently as possible, and in a way that will attract your attention but be easy on the eyes.

 Is it legal to scrape Google?

 Google search results fall into the category of publicly available data, so scraping Google search results is legal.
 But there is still some data you should not be accumulating, such as personal information or copyrighted content.
 Learn more about regulations and laws connected to scraping at our legality article.